 Frank has experience as trial counsel in serious criminal cases including murder, drug offences, serious assaults, organised crime including prosecutions involving outlaw motorcycle gangs as well as corporate crime.

-Scarlett Reynolds is our part-time Legal Secretary within our firm; she is currently undertaking her Graduate Diploma in Legal Practice.
-Scarlett is a recent graduate from the University of Notre Dame Australia, obtaining a Bachelor of Laws in July 2018.
-Scarlett also holds a Bachelor of Arts majoring in Communications with a minor in English Literature from the same University.
+Scarlett Reynolds is our newly qualified restricted practitioner.
+Scarlett was admitted to practice in May 2019, however, has been working at Paxman and Paxman as a part time legal secretary since August 2018.
+Scarlett obtained a Bachelor of Laws from the University of Notre Dame in Fremantle in July 2018.
+Scarlett also holds a Bachelor of Arts majoring in Communications with a minor in English Literature from the same university.

-Scarlett holds a keen interest in criminal law, and has previous experience as a law clerk, working on criminal appeal submissions, and commercial matters.
+Scarlett holds a keen interest in criminal law and has previously worked as law clerk working on criminal appeal submissions, and commercial matters.

 Scarlett is an avid lover of books and yoga.